 Anika grew up in Cambridge, Massachusetts with nine brothers and sisters from different races and countries.
 She made her performance debut singing with her siblings at her parents’ annual Christmas parties (her mother thought they were the multi-cultural Von Trapp family).
 Anika thought her brothers and sisters were holding her back.
 Or she might just have been a bossy little brat.
 You make the call: check out the video to the left.

-After a stretch of temping, nannying and doing any theater she was offered for free, Anika’s first professional acting job was Rent.
-Once her time with the show was done, she was wicked psyched to see who would hire her next, now that she was a big Broadway actor.
+After a stretch of temping, nannying and unpaid theater gigs, Anika’s first professional acting job was Rent.
+After her contract ended, she was wicked psyched to see who would hire her next, now that she was a big Broadway actor.
 She didn’t work again in theater for two years, a painful but invaluable lesson.
-Eventually things picked up, and since then she has performed in national tours, regional productions, Off-Broadway, and she has appeared on Broadway in Almost Famous, Avenue Q, All Shook Up and Beautiful: The Carole King Musical, for which she was nominated for a Tony Award.
-Perhaps most exciting, Anika is the only person on the planet who can say they were in the original casts of both Xanadu and Zanna, Don’t!.
+Eventually things picked up, and since then Anika has performed in national tours, regional productions, Off-Broadway, and she has appeared on Broadway in Almost Famous, Avenue Q, All Shook Up and Beautiful: The Carole King Musical, for which she was nominated for a Tony Award.
+Perhaps most exciting, Anika has the unique distinction of being able to say she was in the original casts of both Xanadu and Zanna, Don’t!.

 Freddie Maxwell is a brilliant jazz musician, and together he and Anika have formed The Larsen/Maxwell Quintet.
 They gig around the greater NYC area—catch them (or book them) sometime!

-While on maternity leave, Anika was an adjunct professor for a year in the theater department at SUNY New Paltz.
-During the pandemic, she zoom-taught musical theater to students in China through the Stella Adler Studio.
-Anika loves teaching students of all ages, and to try to be of help to arts educators during the Covid shutdown, she did zoom talks and Q&As with over 75 schools all over the country and the world.
+While on maternity leave, Anika was an adjunct professor in the theater department at SUNY New Paltz and realized how much she loves teaching.
+She zoom-taught musical theater to young people in China through the Stella Adler Studio, and to try to be of help to arts educators during the Covid shutdown, she did free zoom Q&As with over 75 schools all over the country and the world.

 Anika also used the time off during the pandemic to try her hand at directing, helming live-streamed play readings and a run of Orlando Bishop’s one-man show Unstuck as F*ck at The Studios of Key West.
 It’s something she’d like to do more of in the future.

 After reading yet another dire report about the climate crisis, Anika decided she had to be able to tell her children she really tried to help fight for their planet.
-She joined the board of the Broadway Green Alliance and has become such a passionate ambassador for the Global Goals for Sustainability that she created “The Broadway Vlog to Save the Planet” for the Broadway Podcast Network.
-She did the Climate Reality Project’s Leadership Training, and is inspired by the tireless people powering the climate revolution, which has helped her go from feeling helpless and hopeless to helpful and hopeful!
+She did the Climate Reality Project’s Leadership Training, joined the board of the Broadway Green Alliance and has become such a passionate ambassador for the UN Sustainable Development Goals (aka the Global Goals) that she created “The Broadway Vlog to Save the Planet” for the Broadway Podcast Network.
+Anika overcame her fear of social media to join Instagram as @GreenMomAF, where she posts backstage, behind-the-scenes shenanigans and interviews chock full of Broadway sustainability to inspire folks to climate action.
+Anika is awed by the tireless, brilliant people powering the climate revolution, which has helped her go from feeling helpless and hopeless to helpful and hopeful.